 How are microchips read?

-The information on the microchip is read by a handheld scanner, similar to the one pictured on the right.
+The information on the microchip is read by a handheld scanner.

 Why should owners get their pets microchipped?

 If an animal is found by an animal charity or local authority they will routinely scan it to see if it has a microchip.
 If it doesn’t, it’s almost impossible to trace its owner and reunite them.
 Microchipping your animal means that it is far less likely to be one of the thousands of animals lost in the UK each year that never return home.